ayasenev/Data-Science-Portfolio/README.md

 # Data-Science-Portfolio
-A growing collection of examples showing my analysis and machine learning attempts
+A growing collection of examples demonstrating my analysis and machine learning techniques